-Despite the frustration of falls in spot and equity prices both your Board and the Investment Manager remain confident over the long-term outlook for uranium.
-Power output from nuclear generation continues to rise and governments around the world are looking to nuclear power to provide both a base load for energy to supplement renewable sources and to reduce more polluting energy generation such as coal.
-The Investment Manager has a portfolio of leading companies involved in the mining and supply of uranium and firmly believes that prices will improve.
-I would urge Shareholders to read their report on pages 9 to 10 which goes into more detail on the prevailing market conditions.
+Your Board and the Investment Managers remain confident over the long-term outlook for uranium.
+Power output from nuclear generation continues to rise and governments around the world are looking to nuclear power to provide both a base load for energy to supplement renewal sources and to reduce more polluting energy generation such as coal.
+The Investment Managers have a portfolio of leading companies involved in the mining and supply of uranium and firmly believe that prices will improve.